2012

 ● 7-25-2012: I don’t believe that the July 21 (2012) Colorado theater mass murderer (Holmes) was insane.
 In the past, I tended to think that perpetrators of horrific crimes were, almost by definition, crazy.
 But now I don’t believe so.
 We don’t necessarily consider a war criminal psychotic; why should the civilian mass murderer be any different?
 Often these criminals have meticulously planned their crimes; they (the criminals) had their reasons for their deeds.
 We should not mistake evil for insanity.

 I’m against the death penalty in general.
 I oppose it in this case as well, because it would be letting the criminal off too easily.
 Death is merely a lack of consciousness, nothingness.
 Worse than no life, is unpleasant life.
-And what could be more unpleasant (especially for a young person, like Holmes) than being in prison, and knowing that you’re going to be locked up forever?
+And what could be more unpleasant (especially for a young person, like Holmes) than being in prison, and knowing that you’ll be locked up forever?

 ● 7-31-2012: I have an idea for a low-tech anti-aircraft weapon: A high-caliber machine gun with every fifth round or so a tracer round, giving the gunner the ability to see (and hence instantly adjust) the stream of his bullets in relation to the (moving) target.